couldtt/flask-admin/README.rst

 Introduction
 ------------
-This is a fork of official flask-admin, and add a new template named admin-lte2, if you want more beautiful admin interface, try it now!
+This is a fork of official flask-admin, adding a new template named admin-lte2. if you want more beautiful admin interface, try it now!

 How to use